- Introduction

 When a student’s semester or cumulative GPA is below 2.0, or progress toward degree completion is unsatisfactory, the student’s academic status will be reviewed and determined in accordance with the policies and procedures of the University of Miami and the Miami Herbert Business School.

-• Probation: cumulative GPA lower than 2.0
+Probation: second UM semester GPA lower than 2.0

-Failure to make progress toward degree completion includes, but is not limited to:
+Failure to make progress toward degree completion includes, but is not limited to

-• failure to complete enough credit hours in the business degree program to graduate after ten regular semesters of enrollment.
+failure to complete enough credit hours in the business degree program to graduate after ten regular semesters of enrollment.

-• Students may formally appeal a decision rendered by the Academic Standards Committee by submitting a written appeal letter to the Associate Dean for Business Programs.
+All business students who are subject to dismissal shall have their status reviewed and determined by the Academic Standards Committee of the Miami Herbert Business School.
+Students may formally appeal a decision rendered by the Academic Standards Committee by submitting a written appeal letter to the Associate Dean for Business Programs.
 The formal appeal must be received within thirty days after notification of the decision.

 Repeat Rules at Miami Herbert Business School